ventus-ag/docs/_docs/coretasks/LoadBalancer.md

 ```
 Use `kubectl create -f kube-svc.yaml` command to create LoadBalancer Service.

-2) If you already created Services from `yaml` file, you can edit this file with command:
+2) If you already created Service you can edit it with command:
-- `kubectl edit -f kube-svc.yaml`.
+- `kubectl edit svc kube-svc`.

-Apply changes with command:
-- `kubectl apply -f kube-svc.yaml`
+Make nessesary changes and saved.
+It will be automatically applyed to your cluster.

 ![](../../assets/img/services/apply_loadbalancer.png)